telerik/xaml-docs/controls/radpdfviewer/features/find.md

     {{endregion}}

 several non-static boolean properties:
-* **UseRegularExpression**: Gets or sets the value indication whether the regular expression option is enabled.
+* **UseRegularExpression**: Gets or sets a value indicating whether a regular expression should be used for searching.
-* **CaseSensitive**: Gets or sets the value indication whether the case sensitive option is enabled.
+* **CaseSensitive**: Gets or sets a value indicating whether the search should be case sensitive.
-* **WholeWordsOnly**: Gets or sets the value indication whether the whole words only option is enabled.
+* **WholeWordsOnly**: Gets or sets a value indicating whether only whole words should be matched.

 and events:
 * **PropertyChanged**: Occurs when a property value changes.